SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 3. Some of the patches do not have useful information (0 pixel values) in them.
 That is because of the black margins around the Landsat 8 images.

 ## Evaluation over 38-Cloud Dataset:
 We have prepared a simple Matlab code to help researchers evaluate their results obtained by his dataset.
-You can find in in the "evaluation" directory.
+You can find it in the "evaluation" directory.
 Please note that for the sake of consistency we have not provided users with ground truths of each 384*384 test patch, but with the ground truth of the entire Landsat 8 scenes.
 In order to generate a complete cloud mask from small patch masks and compare it with ground truths, please follow these instructions:

 1- Preparing a directory for the predicted patch masks same as below: